Mariel Hemingway on Self-Love and Positive Mental Health

 Amity: Of course she does!
 Your thoughts on mindfulness and spirituality completely inspired me.
 Can you share more on that?

-Amity: And that constant of nature is grounding, too.
-The stream you sit by is the same today as it was yesterday, and last year, and maybe even from when you were a child.
+Amity: Yes, and the constant quality of nature is grounding, too.
 Something that remains unchanged feels really important in a world where your Twitter feed is completely different in five seconds.

 Mariel: It’s true.
 And it’s all about allowing, with no expectation.